-So why is it incorrect to say that softscape simply means all the elements in one's landscaping that are soft?
-Well, contemplate this.
+Why is it incorrect to say that softscape simply means all the elements in one's landscaping that are soft?
 A tree is considered part of the softscape, but if you are playing catch with the kids in the yard and accidentally run full-steam into a tree's trunk, will it feel soft to you?
 Hardly, because you will most likely come away with a bruise.

 Examples of Softscape

 Remember, since "softscape" describes plant life, even a lawn grass (or common lawn weed, depending on your point of view) such as tall fescue grass counts.
-So it is not just the showy plants that qualify.
-While a landscape designer would not normally include weedy plants under this heading, trying to exclude any class of plants is tricky, because homeowners' tastes vary greatly.
+It is not just the showy plants that qualify.
+While a landscape designer would not normally include weedy plants under this heading, trying to exclude any class of plants is tricky because homeowners' tastes vary greatly.
 The philosopher, Emerson famously challenged our perception of what constitutes a "weed."
 Some gardeners go out of their way to grow beneficial weeds.
-But in offering examples of softscape below, I will stick to more conventional choices.
+But in offering examples of softscape below, we will stick to more conventional choices.

 Most gardeners, even if they are just beginners, are familiar with annual plants.
 These are the plants displayed so prominently at garden centers in late spring, including the following red-white-and-blue trio popular in the U.S. around Memorial Day: